 This indenture, made this ___ day of _____ A.D. , between _______________, of the County of _______________ in the State of _______________, party of the first part, and _______________, of the County of _______________, in the State of _______________, party of the second part, witnesseth: That the said party of the first part, for and in consideration of the sum of _______________ dollars, to her or him in hand paid by the said party of the second part, the receipt whereof is hereby acknowledged, has granted, bargained and sold to the said party of the second part, her or his heirs and assigns forever, the following described land, to wit:

 And the said party of the first part does hereby fully warrant the title to said land, and will defend the same against the lawful claims of all persons whomsoever.

-You should be sure that the document complies with all of Florida’s recording requirements.
+It is important to use the language that corresponds to the deed.
+Even slight differences in language can invalidate the deed or alter its intended use.
 The deeds created by our Deed Generator automatically include the correct language for warranty deeds and are in a form that is ready to be recorded in the appropriate county.

 Florida Warranty Deed Form.
 Our Florida warranty deed form includes options to create the right deed for most common real estate transfers.
 It was designed by a licensed attorney and can be used in all Florida counties.
 We also provide step-by-step instructions for signing and notarizing the deed and filing it in the land records to complete the transfer.